 - Graduate Diploma: 2 x 12 week semesters full time or part time equivalent

 - Bridging courses: 3 hours per week for 12 weeks

 - Graduate Certificate students must complete four subjects and achieve 40 credit points

 - Graduate Diploma students must complete eight subjects and achieve 80 credit points

 - Each bridging course is a single standalone subject

-- Late applications close 16 July 2021 subject to availability of places.
+- Second round applications close 29 January 2022 subject to availability of places.

 You must satisfy the following entry requirements to be eligible for admission into these courses.